-Once you complete the above requirements, fill out the Certificate Request Form.
-After the course completion has been confirmed, participants will receive an electronic certificate (paper copies can be requested) at the end of the semester in which they completed the program.
+Once you've completed the other requirements, fill out the Certificate Request Form.
+After the course completion has been confirmed and you've filled out a survey, participants will receive an electronic certificate (paper copies can be requested) at the end of the semester in which they completed the program.